Does Hereditary Addiction Exist?

 Have you ever taken antidepressants controlled by your doctor?
 If you do will there be a need to take them for life?
 Are you already taking antidepressants?
 Will you need to take them for many years to come in order to be free from high levels of anxiety or depression, and to continue living as normal a life as possible?

-Unless you have been living on the moon or in the heart of the Amazon Jungle then I’m fairly certain that you will have heard talks, and debates about illegal drug-taking and the effects that it has on our mind and body.
+Unless you have been living on the moon or in the heart of the Amazon Jungle then I’m fairly certain that you will have heard talks, and debates about illegal drug-taking and the effects that it has on our minds and body.

 These very debates got me thinking.
-What about the controlled drugs a doctor prescribes for depression, anxiety and schizophrenia?
+What about the controlled drugs a doctor prescribes for depression, anxiety, and schizophrenia?
 People often miss the fact that even doctor-prescribed drugs can have a horrendous impact on people’s lives because of their side effects.

 Don’t just take my word for it.
-You only have to ask someone who takes anti-convulsant, tricyclic or antipsychotic medication and they’d tell you they live day to day with adverse effects from their medication.
+You only have to ask someone who takes anti-convulsant, tricyclic, or antipsychotic medication and they’d tell you they live day to day with adverse effects from their medication.

-I’m not so much talking about our modern controlled medication, but rather the supposed controlled drug-taking from many years gone by, in the good old sixties, when that kind of medication was, to coin a phrase, hailed as the wonder medication of their time.
+I’m not so much talking about our modern controlled medication, but rather the supposed controlled drug-taking from many years gone in the good old sixties, when that kind of medication was, to coin a phrase, hailed as the wonder medication of their time.
 What effect have those kinds of drugs had on those people given them and is there a possibility of hereditary addiction?

 Think about this.
 A young man of 18/19 years of age who had discovered that his wife, at the time I speak of, not content with her husband and not wanting to lose him either liked to have a bit of this and that on the side… but enough of the backstory.

 The point I’m trying to get at is that the young man was prescribed medication (valium) for his problems.
 Years later I met him again, and although now divorced and happily re-married, I was shocked to learn that the medication he had been given back in his first marriage, to help him cope, was still very much part of his life.